-It is of utmost importance that the 75 ohm impedance of the coaxila transmission line (as well as the termination resistances) are kept as intact as possible.
+It is of utmost importance that the 75-ohm impedance of the coaxial transmission line (as well as the termination resistances) are kept as intact as possible.
 This is the reason why there are 100uH inductors in series with the DC-signal, both at the tally-driver and the tally receiver.
 To dampen any resonances and keep the loading consistent, there are mandatory serial resistances (68 ohm) in the lines.
-They double also as current limiting resistances for the bi-color LED indocator.
+They double also as current limiting resistances for the bi-color LED indicator.

 Voltage levels, capacitor limitations